mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

 ConnectionCreated and ConnectionReady each involve different state changes in the pool.

--  ConnectionCreated adds a new “unestablished” Connection, meaning the totalConnectionCount increases by one
+-  ConnectionCreated adds a new “unestablished” ``Connection``, meaning the totalConnectionCount increases by one
 -  ConnectionReady establishes that the ``Connection`` is ready for use, meaning the availableConnectionCount increases by one

 ConnectionClosed indicates that the ``Connection`` is no longer a member of the pool, decrementing totalConnectionCount and potentially availableConnectionCount.
 After this point, the ``Connection`` is no longer a part of the pool.
 Further hypothetical events would not indicate a change to the state of the pool, so they are not specified here.